 To start, we’re going to grab one measurement that will be used on 4 of your boards.
 Start with your window seal.
 Measure the width of the window plus 5″ on each side of the window.
 Our window opening was exactly 50″ so the measurement I took down was 60″.
 You need two 1×6 and two 1×2 in that length.
 While you’re here, measure the depth of your window as well.

-For the sides of the trim measure from the top of the window to the newly installed 1×6.
+For the sides of the trim, measure from the top of the window to the newly installed 1×6 window ledge.
 Sand and install.
 To do that, add nails every few inches on either side of the board down the entire length of the boards.
 I’m sorry I forgot to grab a photo of those installed, but you can refer to the photo above to see how the sides should be placed.

-Next, take your 1×2 (cut to the length of your window seal 1×6) and lie it down across on top of the 1x4s.
+Next, take your 1×2 (cut to the length of your window ledge 1×6) and lie it down across on top of the 1x4s.
 Secure it down from the top into the 1x4s.
 Two nails on each side should do it.
-Lie it down so that it sticks out over the window.
+Make sure it’s lying it down so that it sticks out over the window.
 See photo below.

 And lastly, I almost forgot, cut a 1×4 for under the window seal.
-Measure from side to side from the 1x4s attached to the wall.
+Measure from side to side from the 1x4s attached to the wall (NOT even with the window ledge).
 Install, so it lines up with the 1×4 above.
 See below photo.